| Periods | 1 Week | 1 Month | 3 Months | 6 Months | 1 Year | 3 Years | All Time |

 Debt Service Coverage Ratio

-generating enough operating earnings to cover its debt obligations, which can
+is not generating enough operating income to meet its debt servicing

 Inventory Turnover Ratio